sahilrajput03/learn-typescript/README.md

 Source: See source of next point in this content.

+**Why this is game change?** Because say in nextjs (typescript project) I can simply import get the type from the zod validator we created say for an api and then we can simply ipmort that `type` in frontend ui code to make use of types simply bcoz of the validator's inference's magic, yikes.
+This make building consuming type-safe apis in frontend like a piece of cake, amazing!

 ![image](https://user-images.githubusercontent.com/31458531/189499387-c4f9bce2-feed-4b2f-b6f1-e5e58c9aab57.png)

 - Making use of validator i.e., zod for writing type safe code